Vineethaveerapu/zooWebsite/README.md

 a page details the birds​
 a page detailing the reptiles

-Attached are 3 files detailing 9 animals.
-Add more if you like, but your site MUST contain these 9 animals.

 Page Structure:

 Each page should have a header with a logo​